Saving Custom Data: Advanced Method

 Early Considerations

 For most scenarios, the simple method is more than enough to successfully save custom data.
-However, there might be situations where you need to save data that cannot be serialized ( excluding Item_SO
+However, there might be situations where you need to save data that cannot be serialized ( excluding Item_SOs as those can be processed by GameDataManager ).

 Supports Custom Serialization